fukaraadam-workspace/chrome-extension-nextjs-template/README.md

 Firstly, Run `npm install` for both root directory and scripts directory

 - Regular nextjs scripts can be used to run extension as a web app.
 Run `npx http-server ./out` after build to serve static export.
-- Run `extension-build` to build for chrome extension.
+- Run `npm run build:extension` to build for chrome extension.
 Output will be in `./out` directory.
 Load output directory as unpacked extension in chrome (enable developer mode in extensions).

 ## Structure